 When writing a book, there are two kinds of preparatory work to you.
 The first kind of prep is strategic — getting clear on your goals, whom you’re writing for, the journey you’ll take them on, and narrowing in on your book’s central question and your answer to it.
 I’m going to assume you’ve done that strategic prep — if you haven’t, check out my previous articles on book strategy.
 Now it’s time to get tactical and figure out how you’re going to execute that book strategy.
 You need a roadmap, an action plan.
 You need a blueprint.

 A book blueprint.
 It’s exactly how it sounds.
 Think of it this way.
 A builder has architectural drawings.
 A football team has a game plan.
 And an author?
 An author has a book blueprint.
 Well…they should.
 You should.

 The concept of a book blueprint comes from the 2016 book by the same name, Book Blueprint, written by Grammar Factory founder Jacqui Pretty and it’s foundational to the work we do at Grammar Factory to this day.

-There are seven steps to building out your book blueprint, each one leading to the next.
-Each step is designed to help you clarify what you’ll write, give you confidence, and battle the dreaded writer’s block.
+There are seven steps to building out your book blueprint when you outline a nonfiction book.
+Each step leads to the next.
+Each is designed to help you clarify what you’ll write, give you confidence, and battle the dreaded writer’s block.